k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 The server will avoid taking jobs above the recommended number.
 Nevertheless, it can take jobs above the recommended and up to the maximum number in which case, it will stop and release some of the extra jobs (above the recommended number) and allow other servers to take jobs.

-In addition, the ```CLAIM_EXCEPTIONAL_INTERVAL_SEC``` is a new param that needs to be added to the [config.ini configuration file](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini) (set by default to 60 sec).
+In addition, the ```CLAIM_EXCEPTIONAL_INTERVAL_SEC``` is a new parameter that can be added to the [config.ini](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini) configuration file if the default value set to 60 sec needs to be changed.

-If a node that runs jobs with a limited affinity 'x' and has already reached its recommended size, and is trying to claim a new job with the same affinity, the node will need to wait ```CLAIM_EXCEPTIONAL_INTERVAL_SEC``` seconds before it can claim this job.
+If a node that runs jobs with a limited affinity 'x' and has already reached its recommended size, and is trying to claim a new job with the same affinity, the node will need to wait ```CLAIM_EXCEPTIONAL_INTERVAL_SEC``` seconds before it can claim that job.
 This is happening in order to give the opportunity for any other node with empty slots to claim this job.

 Once ```CLAIM_EXCEPTIONAL_INTERVAL_SEC``` has lapsed and if this particular job has still not been allocated (i.e. no other node has taken the job already), a random number (between 60 and 1440 minutes) is generated to decide when the node will restart the job (put it on RESTART status) and give the opportunity to other nodes (with empty slots) (including itself) to execute it.